pattonsgirl/CEG3120/Projects/Project4/README.md

 ### Tasks

 - Create new GitHub repo (link to create located in Pilot in Content -> CI/CD Projects)
-- In a folder named `website`, add the contents of your website
+- To your repo in a folder named `website`, add the contents of your website
   - this can be a site you created in another class, pet project of yours, or the site in `site.tar.gz`
+  - if using `site.tar.gz` put your own flair / text in `index.html` (#makegradingfunagain)
 - Install Docker
   - You can install Docker in WSL2 or in an EC2 instance.
-- Create a container image that will run a webserver and contains your "website"
+- Create a container image that will run a webserver and contains your website
   - you can use `apache2` or `nginx` as the webserver
 - Create a `Dockerfile` with instructions on how to build the image
-- Add site content & `Dockerfile` to repo
+- Add site content & `Dockerfile` to your repo

 ### Documentation

-- Create `README.md` in main folder of your repo that details the following:
+- Create `README-CI.md` in main folder of your repo that details the following:
-- Project Overview
+- CI Project Overview
+  - (what are you doing, why, what tools)
 - Run Project Locally
-  - how you installed docker + dependencies (WSL2, for example)
+  - how to install docker + dependencies (WSL2, for example)
   - how to build the container from the `Dockerfile`
   - how to run the container
   - how to view the project running in the container (open a browser...go to IP and port...)